Obviously Five Believers

 Sooner or later we all got to say something.

-“Sure, always time for a beer”, Raymond answers.
-“Anyhow”, he continues, “Elvis recorded Dylan’s wonderful Tomorrow’s A Long Time, and released it on an album called Spin Out!.
-It’s a horrible album, but Bob’s song is worth the whole thing.”
+“Thought you’d never ask,” Raymond says happily, and hand out beer cans.
+“Anyhow”, he continues, “Elvis recorded Dylan’s wonderful Tomorrow’s A Long Time, and released it on an otherwise horrible album called Spin Out!.

-Without warning, Lark Skyrider suddenly turns to me:
+Without warning, Lark Skyrider whisper in my ear:

 “You think Elvis is The Gypsy in Dylan’s Went To See The Gypsy?”